apple/swift-migration-guide/Guide.docc/CommonProblems.md

 There is also the possibility that there is synchronization in place that protects this variable in a way that is invisible to the compiler.
-You can express this state to the compiler to disable all isolation checking for `islandsInTheSea`.
+You can express this to disable all isolation checking for `islandsInTheSea`.
 Like all manual synchronization, this something you should always do carefully.